dgatf/msrc/README.md

 ### 6.4 Calculate current consumption

+Battery consumption is calculatd since MSRC v0.9

-The battery consumption can be calculated by adding a calculated sensor in openTx:
+Alternatively can be calculated by adding a calculated sensor in openTx:

 - Type: _Calculated_
 - Formula: _Consumption_